 “Leek and banana” How is it possible that I have no memories of this dish, apart from an appealing crispiness and bite-sized nature?

 “Earl grey rambutan.”
-OK so I have to confess that I just have a Thing with Fruit.
+OK so I have a Thing with Fruit.
 Like: I fucking adore fruit.
 And as a chocolatier, I make a lot with fruit, but truthfully I think fruit is so goddamn good that it’s just a little bit of a sacrilege to make fruit into anything, when really what you should be doing in order to bring about total human liberation and possibly even the coveted Revolution Grrrl Style now is just eating fruit.
 That’s it.
 Done.
 Eating fruit is pretty much the closest I get to a religion, and adding fruits to my Fruit Life List is my only other serious passion other than eating in fancy restos.
-So when I eat dishes made with fruit, I’m kinda touchy.
+When I eat dishes made with fruit, I’m kinda touchy.
 And this earl grey rambutan thingie—well, have you had rambutan?
-We eat a lot of rambutan in Hawaii that we buy from dudes in pickup trucks on the side of the road.
+I eat a lot of rambutan in Hawaii that I buy from dudes in pickup trucks on the side of the road.
 Eating a rambutan is like having an orgasm while eating an ice cream cone on top of a ferris wheel.
 I’m not being flowery here, that’s pretty much the dictionary definition of what rambutan tastes like.
 And “earl grey rambutan” was kind of weird and hard to eat because it didn’t slide into your mouth, like actual rambutan does, and you couldn’t really get at it with any utensil, so you sort of had to pick at it with your finger, which I certainly didn’t mind and which explained the nearby moist towel, but the earth didn’t move or anything when you finally got the one-bite morsel into your mouth.

 “Baby artichoke” made me sad.